 - Hire IT technical staff to develop, test, and execute your DR strategy

 - Back up your systems and data and maintain these backups in an on-site data center, physical or virtual machine (VM), or disk or tape stored on-site

-- Invest in hardware, software, maintenance, and support for hardware and software
+- Invest in hardware, software, maintenance and support for hardware and software

-Advantages of cloud-based disaster recovery
+Advantages of cloud disaster recovery strategies

-- Recovery Time Objective (RTO).
+- Recovery time objective (RTO).
 How fast you can recover from the moment of a disaster to the moment you return to normal operations.